- Playing for Keeps — since January 9th, 1995

 - Kindred Restructure — since January 1st, 2005

 The abusive technique for using Kindred Restructure (and to a lesser extent) Dramatic Upheaval was called VP Sniping.
 The player with the Kindred Restructure in hand would wait where some predator was in sure ousting range (i.e. down to less than 5 pool or something similar) for the next turn.
-Then the KR would be played, and his new player, while having done nothing all the while, ripped of the reward for ousting from the original player.
+Then the KR would be played, and his new player, while having done nothing all the while, ripped off the reward for ousting from the original player.
 Furthermore with Kindred Restructure this player could arrange the table in manner which was most suitable for him, e.g. having a weak predator or prey or both.
+But LSJ’s publicly stated reasoning for the ban was simpler — it gives a player two predators at the same time, their real predator and the guy who’s going to jump right in there.
+Which is pretty unfair.

 - Dramatic Upheaval — since January 1st, 2005